 Problems using both hands

-Coordination between right and left hands can seem a bit of a bother in the beginning for everyone.
+Coordination between right and left hands can seem a bit of a bother at the beginning for everyone.
 Especially when playing pieces that are a bit more challenging!

 But don't despair!
 There are great exercises for this, and piano pieces to help you as well.

-First of all it might help to realize that you actually already know how to coordinate your hands in all possible ways, you just need to discover this ability...
+First of all, it might help to realize that you actually already know how to coordinate your hands in all possible ways, you just need to discover

 OK.
 Now to the practical advice.